Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "That the Grand Army is going to have to keep the peace between the sects," Hurt said.

 "Or rather, protect one sect from the other," Gyotin differed.
-"If they schism along the lines of those who trust us versus those who decide we’re somehow the Enemies of God…"
+"If they schism along the lines of those who trust us versus those who decide we’re somehow the Enemies of God..."

 "What if we took a more forceful approach?"